 You should not start hauling freight until you have a good idea of your expected costs per mile.
 This information is essential to determine the rate per mile you can charge shippers.
 Otherwise, you risk running your company at a loss.

 The cost per mile is your company’s cost for driving each mile.
 It accounts for all your fixed and variable costs.
 On the other hand, the rate per mile is what you charge shippers for your services.
 It covers your cost per mile plus the profit that you want your company to make.

 Knowing these two figures is key to running a profitable trucking company.
 Without this information, you could charge shippers a rate per mile below your actual cost per mile.
 Making this mistake will use all your cash reserves and quickly put you out of business.

 2. The problem with load boards

 Lastly, you usually end up pulling loads for many companies instead of building long-term relationships.
 You will need to go to the load board whenever you need to book a load.
 Ultimately, you end up pulling a lot of loads at very low rates for companies you may never see again.
-In our opinion, this is not the best way to grow a trucking company.
+In our opinion, this method is not the best way to grow a trucking company.

 3. Use a load board strategically

 The best way to grow a small trucking company is to find profitable loads from direct shippers.
 Building direct shipper relationships helps you get regular loads from clients that pay reasonable rates.
 It takes time to develop a client base, but the effort is worth it.
-Load boads can be very helpful when starting and building a client base.
+Load boards can be very helpful when starting and building a client base.
 They help with your excess capacity.
 They are also a helpful tool for market intelligence.
 Here is a list of Canadian load boards.

 a) Market intelligence